aaronkyle/social-development/context/country-safeguard-systems/IDN/IDN_country-law_public-consultation.md

 For plans obliged to have an EIA, the announcement of environmental license application shall be carried out no later than five business days after the EIS and RKL-RPL documents are declared complete, with the society giving opinions, reactions and recommendations within ten business days as from the announcement.
 For plans required to have UKL-UPL, the announcement shall be carried out no later than five days after the EIS and RKL-RPL documents are declared complete, with the society giving opinions, reactions and recommendations within three business days as from the announcement.

 Chapter 2 C states that the issuance of environmental license shall be announced by a representative of the Minister, governor or regent/major in mass media and/or multimedia, within five days of the issuance of the license.
 The Impacted Society shall also have the right to appeal the decision.

-MENLH-03-2012-Biodiversity Park: Presidential Regulation (Perpres) No. 09 of 2013 re: Implementation Management of Upstream Oil and Gas
+## MENLH-03-2012-Biodiversity Park: Presidential Regulation (Perpres) No. 09 of 2013 re: Implementation Management of Upstream Oil and Gas

+CONSULTATION

+No English version found.

+DISCLOSURE

+No English version found.

+## Presidential Regulation No. 71/2012 re: Land Procurement Procedures for Development and the Public Interest

 CONSULTATION